-Suitable concentrations of primers range from 200 to 900 nM (final concentration).
+Suitable concentrations of primers for your GOI (gene of interest) assay range from 200 to 900 nM (final concentration).
 The recommended starting concentration is 400 nM each.
 The primer concentration may be optimized by varying the final concentration from 200 to 900 nM in increments of 100 nM.

-- ▲ To assure optimum performance of your Universal ProbeLibrary assay, always use highly purified (e.g., HPLC purified) PCR primers.
-Optimize the primer concentration first, then determine the probe optimization using the optimized primer concentrations. - i The optimal primer concentration is the lowest concentration that results in the lowest Cq (or Cp) and and an adequate fluorescence for a given target concentration.
+- ⚠ To assure optimum performance of your Universal ProbeLibrary assay, always use highly purified (e.g., HPLC purified) PCR primers.
+Optimize the primer concentration first, then determine the probe optimization using the optimized primer concentrations. - 1 The optimal primer concentration is the lowest concentration that results in the lowest Cq (or Cp) and an adequate fluorescence for a given target concentration.